Mike Bertagnolli, BSPharm, FACHE

 Clinical Pharmacy Supervisor

-Amanda has been with Bozeman Health for 5 years.
-She received her Doctorate of Pharmacy from Butler University in Indianapolis, Indiana.
+Amanda received her Doctorate of Pharmacy from Butler University in Indianapolis, Indiana.
 Her PGY-1 Pharmacy Practice residency was completed at Spectrum Health in Grand Rapids, Michigan, and her PGY-2 specialty residency in Emergency Medicine was completed at Mayo Clinic in Rochester, Minnesota.
-She expanded the Emergency Medicine program at the University of Virginia in Charlottesville, Virginia, prior to moving back to Bozeman.
+After completion of her residencies, Amanda worked as an Emergency Medicine Clinical Pharmacist at the University of Virginia in Charlottesville, Virginia, where she helped expand their emergency medicine program.
+She precepted resident and students in addition to teaching medical students at the school.
+Amanda joined Bozeman Health in 2014 as a clinical pharmacist initiating new programs including an ED culture follow up program.
+She recently moved into the Clinical Supervisor role.
+Since 2015, she has worked with the WWAMI medical school as the Director of Pharmacology providing their didactic pharmacology lectures.
 She has been recognized and awarded with outstanding preceptor awards from the Bozeman Health Pharmacy Residency Program (2016, 2018).
-Amanda was born and raised in Bozeman and enjoys all the area has to offer.
+Amanda was born and raised in Bozeman and continues to enjoy and explore all the area has to offer with her husband and baby girl.

 Jenna Allais, PharmD, BCPS